Bhavykun/customblog/README.md

 # Custom Blogging Platform

 Welcome to the Custom Blogging Platform!
-This project is a simple yet powerful blogging platform built from scratch using a custom-made API for data management, Express.js for the server, and EJS for the frontend templating.
+This project is a simple yet powerful blogging platform built from scratch using a custom-made API for data management, Express.js for the server, React.js as frontend, AXIOS to make API requests (Optional*:EJS for the frontend templating), PostgreSQL database to store the blog posts efficiently.

 ## Features